Explore our expert-made templates & start with the right one for you.

 The way to address this “small files” issue is via compaction – merging many small files into fewer larger ones.
 This is the most efficient use of compute time; the query engine spends much less time opening and closing files, and much more time reading file contents.

-You can approach this via purely manual coding, via managed Spark services such as Databricks or Amazon EMR, or via an automated data lake engine such as Upsolver.
+You can approach this via purely manual coding, via managed Spark services such as Databricks or Amazon EMR, or via an automated declarative data pipeline engine such as Upsolver SQLake.
+The latter requires only that you know SQL.

 Let’s briefly examine each method.